shahanakattil/AZ-720T00-Azure-Support-Engineer-Troubleshooting-Azure-Connectivity/Instructions/labs/6-troubleshoot-issue-with-load-balancer.md

 1. The traffic is now being shared correctly between all the machines in the backend pool.

     ![Animated gif showing the different webservers responding.](../media/traffic_distribution.gif)

+## Review

+In this lab you have:

+- Confirmed website performance issue related to uneven traffic distribution.
+- Checked VM settings and Load Balancer configuration.
+- Adjusted Load Balancer session persistence settings to "None" for improved traffic distribution.
+- Tested the fix by refreshing the browser and verified that traffic was evenly distributed among web servers.

+## You have Successfully Completed the Lab